svakulenk0/ODquizz/README.md

-# Local Ignorance Test
+# Open Data Quizz Builder

-Web-site for constructing Local Open Data (OD) Quizzes.
+Web-site for constructing Open Data (OD) Quizzes.

-Local OD Quizz is a quiz designed for local communities featuring tables with official goverment statistics.
+OD Quizz is a quiz featuring tables with official goverment statistics pulled out from the Open Data portals designed to motivate citizens participation, awareness and transparancy.

 Goals: